tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: Measurement Method
 - Definition: A data quality bdqffdq:SolutionsConcept that relates a bdqffdq:Measure to its bdqffdq:Specifications.
 - SubClass Of: DataQualityMethod; MeasurementConcept
-- Comments: A bdqffdq:MeasurementMethod is a data quality Solutions layer concept (see Figure 3 in Veiga et al., 2017) describing the relationship between a bdqffdq:Specification (technical description of a Test) and a bdqffdq:Measurement (a bdqffdq:Dimension in the context of bdqffdq:ResourceType (bdqffdq:SingleRecord or bdqffdq:MultiRecord) and associated bdqffdq:InformationElements).
+- Comments: A bdqffdq:MeasurementMethod is a data quality Solutions layer concept (see Figure 3 in Veiga et al., 2017) describing the relationship between a bdqffdq:Specification (technical description of a Test) and a bdqffdq:Measurement (a bdqffdq:DataQualityDimension in the context of bdqffdq:ResourceType (bdqffdq:SingleRecord or bdqffdq:MultiRecord) and associated bdqffdq:InformationElements).
 MM(me) = {s | s ⊂ S ⋀ me ∈ ME}

 ********************